-710000011101101

-Assessment criteria, Design

-Students grades will be made up of marks from the following criteria
+Assessment criteria, Design Students grades will be made up of marks from the following criteria

 Criterion A Inquiring and analysing Maximum 8

 Criterion B Developing ideas Maximum 8

 Criterion C Creating the solution Maximum 8

 Criterion D Evaluating Maximum 8

-Task 1
+Task 1 - The FLL competition

-The FLL competition: Finished product and documented material on how the student developed a design solution.
+Finished product and documented material on how the student developed a design solution.

-Task 2
+Task 2 - Living together in a highly interconnected world

-Living together in a highly interconnected world: Designing and creating a board game and submitting documentation of the process.
+Designing and creating a board game and submitting documentation of the process.

-Task 3
+Task 3 - Future cities

-You are never too small to make a difference: Finished product and design portfolio documenting how the student developed a design solution.
+Finished product and design portfolio documenting how the student developed a design solution.